Losing Trees: Being Okay with Being Alone

 Presence

 A year after my divorce, I fell in love with someone who, upon simply hearing his voice made my day better.
 I didn’t need him.
 Instead, in his absence, I went about my life, doing my little job, even seeing other men.
 He was only a mist of a presence in my life, but when he was there, he was everything.
 The beauty and joy of the presence of him was all that I “needed” and that I took as I could get it and no more.
 I demanded nothing of him; not even that presence.
-I suspect, at times, he would have preferred I had, so as to prove my attachment, but that kind of attachment will never be something I give anyone again.
+I suspect, at times, he would have preferred I had, so as to prove my attachment, but I fear that kind of attachment will never be something I can give anyone again.
 I may someday give another love all the devotion I had stored up for him, but I will require nothing from that love beyond love.

 I don’t need to find that tree.
 I would like to.